 Woven Fabrics Breakdown

 Woven fabrics are produced on a loom.
 The loom joins two sets of yarns by weaving one set between the other.
-The two sets of yards are perpendicular to each other.
+The two sets of yarns are perpendicular to each other.
 One set is called the warp and runs the length of the fabric.
 The loom will raise some other warp yarns up and some down, ultimately creating a shed.
 The fill or weft yarn is placed in the shed parallel to the ward yarn and the shed closes.
-Now the yarns that were down go up, and the ones that were up go down, creating another shed as another fill yard is put through.
+Now the yarns that were down go up, and the ones that were up go down, creating another shed as another fill yarn is put through.
 Many different fabric constructions (like plain weave, twill weave, etc.) can be created by changing which yarns are opened up or pulled down in the shed.
 Woven fabrics are durable to washing and can be finished to yield many different properties (like being flame-retardant or water-repellant).
 They do not have much stretch because of the tightness of the yarns in the fabric.
 Yarn properties are important for the fabric’s performance.
 If you want a more stretchy fabric you can add some elastomeric fibers (think Spandex) to the yarn.

 Knit Fabrics Breakdown